hossein1387/BARVINN/docs/design.rst

 Matrix Vector Unit (MVU) Array
 ------------------------------

 In the base configuration, BARVINN uses 8 MVUs.
-At every clock cycle, each MVU is capable of performing a ternary matrix-vector product of the following size:
+At every clock cycle, each MVU is capable of performing a binary matrix-vector product of the following size:

-- Input Vector of 1 x 64 with 2 bit precision
+- Input Vector of 1 x 64 with 1 bit precision
 - Weight Matrix of 64 x 64 with 1 bit precision

 Each MVU has a local memory to store activation and weights.
 The MVUs are connected through a crossbar.
 The crossbar allows MVUs to send part of their local memory (activations) among themselves.
 This allows MVUs to work on different jobs with different configurations or to work together to compute a single task.